-- The financial condition of the System, - Past and expected trends in the financial progress of the System, and - Employer and employee contribution rates for Plan Year 2017.
+- The financial condition of the System, - Past and expected trends in the financial progress of the System, and - Employer and employee contribution rates for Plan Year 2018.

-In previous years, the valuation report included information required by the Government Accounting Standards Board (GASB).
-The information required under the new GASB standards (Nos.
-67 and 68) is now included in a separate report, with the report for the Plan's Fiscal Year Ending December 31, 2015 provided to SJCERA in May 2016.
+The information required under GASB standards Nos.
+67 and 68 is included in a separate report, with the report for the Plan's Fiscal Year Ending December 31, 2016 provided to SJCERA in May 2017.